cobbgcall/AddressBook/README.md

 # AddressBook

-I start this project to learn some basic concept from \"Python"\.
+I've started this project to learn some basic concepts from \"Python"\.

 This project is going to grow with my python Skills.